-11 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below.

-12 After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out:

-- a. looked after children, or previously looked after children, sometimes referred to as children in public care. - b. siblings of pupils who are on the roll of the academy at the time of the application - c. children for whom the academy is the nearest school to their home address, measured by straight-line distance - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application e. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+- 10 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out: - a. looked after children, or previously looked after children, sometimes referred to as children in public care. - b. siblings of pupils who are on the roll of the academy at the time of the application - c. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage. - d. children for whom the academy is the nearest state-funded school to their home address, measured by straight-line distance - In the event of more applicants than places under criteria 11b, 11c or 11d above, children living nearest to the academy have priority, using criterion 11e. - e. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.